This is the February update for Screenly, where you can read about the latest updates from Screenly.

 If you’re planning to attend Cloud Expo Europe in London on April 13th, you should head over to the Service Provider & Cloud Ecosystem Technology Theatre at 14:30.
 If you do so, you’ll find that Viktor (Screenly’s co-founder) will be on the panel “Future containers, virtualization, or both?”.

 That’s it for this time.
-Hopefully we will see you at some upcoming event.
-Also, as always, if you want to get a hold of us, don’t hesitate to contact us.
+Hopefully we will see you at one of our upcoming events.
+Also, as always, if you want to get in touch, don’t hesitate to contact us.